SahilRaut/SahilRaut/README.md

 - 👋 Hi, I’m @SahilRaut
 - 👀 I’m interested in Robotics
-- 🌱 I’m currently learning ROS
+- 🌱 I’m currently learning Advance Machine Vision in collaboration with ROS
-- 💞️ I’m looking to collaborate on big Robotics projects
+- 💞️ I’m working on F1Tenth car and CASTOR robot in the BRL,UK
 - 📫 you can reach me by mail at hisahiltech@gmail.com

 <!---